 The youngest person served under this strategy was 14 years old and the oldest was 84.
 Seventy percent of those served were male and 30 percent were female.
-The pie chart below characterizes service delivery for the 3,077 SBIRT contacts at Harborview over a nine-month period and the 210 SBIRT encounters at Highline over a five-month period.
-Note that clients may be seen more than once while participating in this program.
-For a brief therapy client success story, see Page 26.
+The pie chart below characterizes service delivery for the 3,077 SBIRT contacts at Harborview over a nine-month period and the 210 SBIRT encounters at Highline over a

-- Declined participation, but referrals given to 27 of 460 patients

-- Screened for drug and alcohol issues

-- Screened, plus brief intervention

-- Screened, brief intervention, and referrals given

-- Brief therapy
+- Declined participation, but referrals given to 27 of 460 patients - Screened for drug and alcohol issues - Screened, brief intervention, and referrals given - ■ Brief therapy